Snapshot: Incubation & Start-ups

 Incubation expert interviews

-25 interviews with incubation experts have been conducted in order to shed light on the current incubation
+25 interviews with incubation experts have been conducted in order to shed light on the current incubation situation.

-The most common support offered by the incubators is the organization of events.
+The most common support offered by the incubators is the organisation of events.
 If specific game start-up support exists it usually includes co-working spaces, mentoring programmes as well as financing and specialised pitches.
 Interestingly, many incubation experts stated that the amount of game start-ups making use of the support schemes has increased during the past five years, indicating a growing interest in incubation support by the game industry.

 According to the experts, key problems of game start-ups are related to funding and to a lack of business and marketing knowledge (perspective of incubation experts).
 Experts from Denmark, Germany and Latvia mentioned a need for improving the economic climate for game start-ups in order to facilitate their access to financing.